Health Continuing Education Courses

 ** Provides WNA CNE contact hours

-RN and LPN Refresher Courses
+RN and LPN Refresher Program

-The RN and LPN refresher is intended for nurses who have been out of nursing practice for five years or longer and hold an active or limited nursing license in the state of Wisconsin.
+The RN and LPN refresher program is intended for nurses who have been out of nursing practice for five years or longer and hold an active or limited nursing license in the state of Wisconsin.
 This program is offered beginning in mid-March to a maximum of 12 students.
 It includes two theory and skills courses along with a clinical course.